How to use the NMAP Security Scanner on Linux

 Zenmap - A GUI for Nmap

-All the above is good and you can dive deeper trying out various options and see what you can learn about a target, but for those that want a more user-friendly approach they should install the “zenmap” package that is a GUI tool for Nmap.
+All the above is good and you can dive deeper trying out various options and see what you can learn about a target, but for those that want a more user-friendly approach, they should install the “zenmap” package that is a GUI tool for Nmap.
 More information on zenmap can be found here.

 Besides the fact that Zenmap offers convenient boxes to insert your target's IP (or website address) and outputs results in a more eye-pleasing way and with proper highlighting, its main advantage is the fact that it offers pre-set Nmap commands that you can quickly select and run.
 Moreover, the software offers a test comparison tool, a topology plotter, and the ability to save scans for administrator review and evaluation.